stuartherbert/putting-ansible-to-work/temporary-install-scripts.md

 # Using Temporary Install Scripts

-There'll be times when you get frustrated with Ansible and how it does things.
-Uploading and running a script to perform a task gets you past that frustration.
+When building software from source, there might be times when you get frustrated with Ansible and how it does things.
+Uploading and running a simple shell script to perform a task gets you past that frustration.

 ## What Is A Temporary Install Script?